 - After the meat is getting browner, please add the garlic, onion, chili peppers and carrots.
 I personally think the carrots and peppers provide some extract juice so there’s no need for extra oil while cooking.

-- Once everything is browning and cooking, please add two water to the level of the food.
+- Once everything is browning and cooking, please add water to be the same level of the food.
 Add the potatoes and vegetables to the pot and if the water is still low, allow a little more than usual to cover the line of the food.
 Please wait at least 20 minutes for it all to boil especially the potatoes to be nice and soft.

 - At this point, I would recommend adding your rice to cook as it will take the same amount of time as finishing off the curry will take.
 The reason why I say Basmati or Sushi Rice is because it brings a nice finish to your curry.
 The latter is better however I would only recommend using unless you have a rice cooker in your house.
 For both pictures on this page, I have used Basmati Rice.